MedPhysUL/delia/README.md

 First, it is necessary to explain briefly how the package builds a dataset using the provided data.

-For each of the folders/patients contained in the `patients` folder, all DICOM files present in the `images` subfolder are read.
-If the series descriptions of a certain volume match one of the descriptions present in the given `series_descriptions` dictionary, this volume is automatically added to the patient dataset.
-Then, all DICOM-SEG files present in the `segmentations` folder are read.
-Segmentation volumes whose reference series UID matches one of the series UID read from the patient's `images` folder are added to the patient's dataset.
-The reference volume is also added to the patient dataset.
+The primary `dicom2hdf` data structure is the `PatientDataModel` object, i.e. a named tuple gathering the image and  segmentation data available in a patient record.
+The `PatientDataGenerator` class allows to iterate over several patient folders and create a `PatientDataModel` object for each of them, which allows to extract large amounts of data quickly.
+For each patient, all DICOM files in their folder are read.
+If the series descriptions of a certain volume match one of the descriptions present in the given `series_descriptions` dictionary, this volume and its segmentation (if available) are automatically added to the `PatientDataModel`.
+Note that if no `series_descriptions` dictionary is given, i.e. `series_descriptions = None`, then all images (and associated segmentations) will be added to the dataset.

-*Note : If no `series_descriptions` dictionary is given, the step of selecting the images according to this criterion is simply ignored.
-In the same way, if no DICOM-SEG file is present in the `segmentations` folder, the segmentations and images selection step according to this criterion is simply ignored.*

-I know, the above description is confusing.
-To fully understand it, read [Getting started](#getting-started).

-## Getting started
+The `PatientDataGenerator` can therefore be used to iteratively perform tasks on each of the patients, such as displaying certain images, transforming images into numpy arrays, or populating an HDF5 dataset.
+It is this last task that is highlighted in this package, but it must be understood that the data extraction is performed in a very general manner by the `PatientDataGenerator` and is therefore not limited to this single application.
+For example, someone could easily develop a numpy dataset whose creation/ would be ensured by the `PatientDataGenerator`, similar to the HDF5 dataset.

 ### Organize your data